By Dr. Mercola

 2. Vitamin C

 There is evidence that this water-soluble vitamin will shorten the life of your cold.
-People with higher blood levels also have a lower risk of death from all causes.Typically the higher the dose the better but one is limited to a relatively small amount with oral vitamin C. You can go much higher with IV or liposomal C. I personally use liposomal vitamin C 3 to 4 grams every hour when I get sick or for friends and family that get sick with great results.18
+People with higher blood levels also have a lower risk of death from all causes.Typically the higher the dose the better but one is limited to a relatively small amount with oral vitamin C. You can go much higher with IV or liposomal C. I personally use liposomal vitamin C, 2-3 grams every few hours when I am sick, or when friends and family get sick.18

 3. Vitamin D